onqtam/headjack/docs/quotes_and_notes/skip_in_search/CULMINATION.md

 mention about something that there's no wiggle room - and add a shot of you wiggling as B-roll

+do not try to change the spoon - that's impossible - instead only try to realize the truth - there is no spoon - then you'll see it's not the spoon that bends - it is only yourself
+    do not try to change the adults - that's impossible - instead only try to realize the truth - (hold a spoon and drop it right here) - there are no (responsible) adults - then you'll see it's all about personal/deliberate development/growth/education/courage
+    ^^ this in relation to that we can wipe ourselves out and we ain't focusing on what's most important and wise and nobody has any clue how to achieve alignment

 Metaverse - bridging/extending the real world with the virtual - virtualizing the real world you want any more buzzwords?
 I've got plenty!
 Singularity!
 Decentralization!
 Augmented Reality!

 despite Goodhart's Law - this will be a system that is constantly self-correcting its reward mechanism - whatever it is - always error-correcting - in pursuit of error

+> "Authority is a conferred right to do specific work." - [Group Relations Community](https://youtu.be/kcGNoG3g_rA?t=735)

 The elite of the future has to consume less and provide more - its our job to figure out the most optimal incentive architecture thats’s better than money and private property as they are conceived today